dadzie101/dadzie101/README.md

 - 👋 Hi, I’m @dadzie101
 - 👀 I’m interested in computer network security and infrastructure
-- 🌱 I’m currently learning
+- 🌱 I’m currently into blockchain development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 mail me : dadzie101@yahoo.com

 <!---